Juvar1/APRStracker/README.md

 - Works with Python version 3.5
 - Tested with [Mobilinkd TNC](https://store.mobilinkd.com/) through bluetooth.
 - On the transmitting end, aka APRS tracker, Mobilinkd TNC is connected to Android phone with [APRSdroid](https://aprsdroid.org/) installed.
 TNC is then connected to Baofeng [UV-5RTP](http://baofengradio.com/enProShowcn.asp?ID=425) walkie talkie.
 It's important to notice that repeater path in APRSdroid settings must be empty so that only recipient is our own base station.
 - On the receiving end, aka APRS base station, other Mobilinkd TNC is connected to Baofeng [UV-5R Plus](http://baofengradio.com/enProShowcn.asp?ID=412) and with bluetooth it's connected to PC with this program running.
+Also there is external outdoor antenna used.
+It is self made with [these instructions](http://www.users.on.net/~endsodds/jpole.htm).

 ### Usage
 - Choose tracked station with this if clause <code>if(data.src.count("OH1FWW")):</code> and run program.